cuddlessssss/LTSMs-TimeSeries-Seasons/README.md

 Test for Removing values beyond 1 and 99th Percentile -> SHOULD REMOVE!!
 WHY?
-Cause we want forecasting power, NOT fit quality (overfitting) [INFO] Average Errors Comparison:
+Cause we want forecasting power, NOT fit quality (overfitting) The "Full" model seems to perfectly memorize the data (bad sign for forecasting).

+[INFO] Average Errors Comparison:
 Mean MAE (Trimmed): 0.2559
 Mean MAE (Full):    ≈ 0